-Where an officer has less than 24 years full-time service, the redundancy payment will be calculated on a pro-rata basis for any period where an officer has worked part-time hours during his or her period of service.
+Where an officer has less than 24 years full-time service, the redundancy payment will be calculated on a pro-rata basis for any period where an officer has worked part-time hours during their period of service.

-- (d) For the purposes of calculating salary at the date of termination, the following payments will be included: - (i) Enhanced Responsibility Allowance, if it was received for a continuous period of at least 12 months prior to formal advice being given under sub-paragraph 8(a); - (ii) Payment for shift work, restriction duty or overtime where it was received regularly i.e. in 50% or more of the pays received in the 12-month period preceding the giving of notice under sub-paragraph 8(a).
-The amount included will be the average fortnightly payment during the 12 month period; and - (iii) First Aid Allowance, Superior Performance Rating (Premium Step) and AAHL Site Allowances.
+- (d) For the purposes of calculating salary at the date of termination, the following payments will be included: - Enhanced Responsibilities Allowance, if it was received for a continuous period of at least 12 months prior to formal advice being given under sub-paragraph 8(a); - (ii) Payment for shift work, restriction duty or overtime where it was received regularly i.e. in 50% or more of the pays received in the 12-month period preceding the giving of notice under sub-paragraph 8(a).
+The amount included will be the average fortnightly payment during the 12 month period; and - (iii) First Aid Allowance, Superior Performance Rating (Premium Step) and ACDP Site Allowance.